harbour/core/README.md

 # How to Enable Optional Components

 Certain Harbour parts &ndash; typically contrib packages &ndash; depend on 3rd party components.
-To make these Harbour parts built,you need to tell Harbour where to find the headers for these 3rd party components.
+To make these Harbour parts built, you need to tell Harbour where to find the headers for these 3rd party components.